ibm-cloud-architecture/refarch-cloudnative/README.md

 ## Overview

 The application is a simple Shopping Application that displays a List of Inventory as well as a Social Review.
-Both the Mobile App and Web App rely on separate Microservices to retireve the Inventory data along with the review.
+Both the Mobile App and Web App rely on separate Microservices to retrieve the Inventory data along with the review.

 There are several components of this architecture.